uzbekdev1/mf.uz/README.md

-# mf.uz
-Ministry of Finance of the Republic of Uzbekistan
+# Ministry of Finance of the Republic of Uzbekistan